prysmex/ember-eui/README.md

 ## Demo

-You can see a live demo and documentation for the components here [demo](https://ember-eui.netlify.app)
+You can see a live [demo and documentation](https://ember-eui.netlify.app)

 ## Packages
 - [@ember-eui/core](./packages/core/README.md)